-- A. Firm must provide references from prior clients, preferably with higher education clients, [non-profit, and/or cultural institution clients]. - B. Firm must be available to review their proposed solution in an interview with FIT decision makers if necessary. - C. This Request for Proposal ("RFP") is structured with broad guidelines to encourage competition.
-Firms are encouraged to submit such evidence of prior completed projects.

-- D. Under no circumstances will FIT be liable for any costs incurred by Firms in preparation and/or production of a Proposal nor for any work performed prior to the College's written authorization to proceed on Contract. - E. Bid Security, Performance and Payment Bond are NOT required for this RFP.
+- A. Firms must provide references from prior clients, preferably higher education, non-profit, and/or cultural institution clients. - B. Firms must be available to review their proposed solution in an interview with FIT decision makers. - E. This Request for Proposal ("RFP") is structured with broad guidelines to encourage competition.
+Firms are encouraged to submit such evidence of prior completed projects. - F. Under no circumstances will FIT be liable for any costs incurred by Firms in preparation and/or production of a Proposal nor for any work performed prior to the College's written authorization to proceed on Contract. - G. Bid Security, Performance and Payment Bond are NOT required for this RFP.